Church of St John the Baptist, Hellington, Norfolk

 The Norman round tower of St John's looks out over old farms and woods.
 At first sight it is a simple rural church, but the battered stonework of the thirteenth-century porch, with its three canopied niches, shows clear signs of past splendour, as do the notable decorated windows, the fine Norman doorway, and the evocative little stone heads that peer out from the carved stone arches.

-A peaceful church with a rare octagonal tower
+A peaceful church with a rare octagonal tower in the Norfolk Broads

 Parking is available on the lane next to the church.
 There is a grassy path across churchyard.
 Two steps down into church.